 How to Create Positive Mental Samskaras

-I am often helping clients to notice the patterns of their self limiting or negative thoughts.
-Being able to witness these negative thoughts is the crucial first step.
-Then drawing from the wonderful work of Byron Katie I invite clients to ask themselves an important question about the thought.
+Being aware of and witnessing negative thoughts is the crucial first step.
+Then drawing from the wonderful work of Byron Katie, I ask an important question about the thought.
 "Is it true?
 Can you be ABSOLUTELY sure the thought is true?"
-I have done this many times with clients and almost always the answer is "no" which opens up the possibility for something else to exist beyond the thought.
-We can integrate a mantra in the space that opens up between between the thought and the self.
+I have done this many times and the answer is always 'No, I cannot be ABSOLUTELY sure the thought is true,' which opens up the possibility for something else to exist beyond the thought.
+In the space that opens up between between the thought and the self, I can practice a mantra.
 Giving the mind the opportunity to create a positive samskara (sanskrit work meaning 'impression' or 'action').

 Here are three of my favorite mantras right now.

 No feeling is final - draws from the yoga concept of impermanence, the universal truth that everything is always shifting and changing.
 When we hold an uncomfortable feeling, that particular moment can feel pervasive and overwhelming.
-This mantra reminds us that this too is impermanent.
+This mantra reminds us that feels are impermanent.